 Set Boundaries and Say No

-If you decide to attend an event or are in a situation where you can't avoid an energy vampire, set boundaries for both yourself and the vampire.
-For example, you may resolve to only stay for an hour and then make a polite exit, without being deterred by the host (or the energy vampire's pleading).
+If you are in a situation where you can't avoid an energy vampire, set boundaries for both yourself and the vampire.
+For example, you may resolve to only stay for an hour and then make a polite exit, without being deterred by the energy vampire's pleading.
 You can also set boundaries within the conversation you're having with the other person by not encouraging their behaviour - that may mean shutting down the conversation or changing the topic.
 Dr. Orloff has some strategies that will help based on the type of energy vampire you are dealing with.

 Call the Energy Vampires on Their Behaviour